 Life with a toddler can get messy.
-From finger paints to piles of laundry, it seems like the chores may never get done.
-By involving your toddler in cleaning, you can get help with the chores, and teach your child critical life skills.
+From finger paints to piles of laundry, it seems like chores may never get done.
+By involving your toddler in cleaning, you can get help with the tasks, and teach your child critical life skills.
 Here are some simple chores a toddler can learn to do.

-- Put away toys
+1. Put away toys

 Toddlers love to take out as many toys as they can.
 They will dump out baskets of blocks, buckets of crayons, and boxes of books.
 Sometimes, they also enjoy putting things back into a container.
-Even if your child does not enjoy putting toys away, he or she can certainly easily learn the skill.
+Even if your child does not enjoy putting toys away, he or she can certainly learn the skill.
 Children of this age do get easily overwhelmed, so do not expect them to be able to tidy a whole room after an entire day of play.
-Either require your child to clean before a new toy comes out, or clearly separate out what he or she is expected to clean.
+Either require your child to clean before a new toy comes out or separate out what he or she is expected to put away.
 At this age, children also do better if you are cleaning with them, so consider alternating putting away blocks, or finding some way to involve yourself in the process.

-- Clear table after meals
+2. Clear table after meals

 Toddlers often eat off special toddler spoons, forks, and plates.
 Their place settings are frequently plastic, and thus fairly hard to break.
 You can teach your child to throw away napkins, put scraps of food in the trash, and bring his or her plate to the sink.
 Try to instruct your child to do the tasks in the same order every time.
 Repetition helps to solidify learning at this age.

-- Put clothes in the hamper
+3. Put clothes in the hamper